 However, we can say that the line is our best hypothesis of the relationship between x and y, given the assumption that the variables are linearly related.
 Often relationships are not linear; in this case more sophisticated techniques are needed.
 We know in this particular case that the assumption is technically incorrect, since the model predicts 18.5 species when the lake area is zero, which appears to be a nonsensical result.
 But in most cases, we are not too concerned with misbehavior of the model outside the range of our data.

 How is the calculated line our "best" hypothesis?
-The technique
+The

-the data points.
+all the data points.
 In particular, the sum of the squares of the vertical

 distances between the line and the data points is as small a number as